 The robust iPhone camera, collection of apps, and accessories have all led to the rise of “iPhoneography,” a type of photography that allows anyone with an iPhone an expressive way to capture the art of their everyday lives.
 This beginner’s guide to iPhoneography at Walt Disney World and Disneyland provides iPhone-photographers with a list of apps, equipment, and tips that are “must owns.”

-Why has iPhoneography exploded in the last year?
+Why has iPhoneography exploded recently?
 It has a lot to do with the old adage, “the best camera is the one you have with you.”
-As the iPhone camera has continued to evolve into something very nice on the iPhone 4 and 4s, and since most people have their iPhones (or other smart phones) with them at all times, iPhoneography has become popular.
-So popular, in fact, that the iPhone 4 is the most popular camera according to Flickr upload data.
-New apps have been introduced to assist photographers in producing more creative images, and ways to share those photos have become easier.
+As the iPhone camera (and other phone cameras) has continued to evolve into something as good as some point and shoot cameras, and since most people have their phones with them at all times, iPhoneography has become popular.
+So popular, in fact, that the iPhone is the most popular camera according to Flickr upload data.
 All of this has combined to make iPhoneography a very popular hobby for a lot of people.

-A lot has been written about iPhoneography, including blogs devoted to the topic and entire books, I feel that the most important thing to capturing good iPhone photos is to capture the moment creatively. iPhoneography is great because it’s a way for the average person to capture any moment without extensive training in photography and without a lot of equipment.
-Although there are some fun ways to enhance your iPhone photos, I think daily blogs and books on the iPhoneography sort of defeat the purpose of iPhoneography in being a simple means of artistic expression.
-How do you best express yourself creatively with the iPhone?
+A lot has been written about iPhoneography, including blogs devoted to the topic and entire books, I feel that the most important thing to capturing good iPhone photos is to capture the moment creatively. iPhoneography is great because it’s a way for the average person to capture and share any moment without extensive training in photography and without a lot of equipment.
+Although there are some fun ways to enhance your iPhone photos, what I like is that it’s a quick way to share.

 Here are some tips from Sarah and me, along with some of Sarah’s excellent iPhone photos from Walt Disney World, Disneyland, Disneyland Paris, and Tokyo Disney Resort to illustrate some of the advice and techniques.
-She took these photos with an iPhone 4 and an iPhone 5.
+She took these photos with her iPhone 5 and 6.